Nuand/bladeRF/linux/kernel/README.md

 KERNEL=="bladerf*", MODE="0660", GROUP="plugdev"
 ```

-Please feel free to suggest a tigher rule that applies the appropriate mode to the `/dev/bladerf#` entry.
+Please feel free to suggest a tighter rule that applies the appropriate mode to the `/dev/bladerf#` entry.